CODE-BR3AKER/NuxtResume/README.md

 ### Step 4 - Admin & configuration

+1. Enable netlify identity & github gateway from settings (in your netlify dashboard).
-1. Add a new user from netlify identity in settings.
+2. Add a new user from netlify identity tab.
 2. Now navigate to `[your-site-url]/admin` , and create a password.
 3. Edit the collections & hit publish :tada: